 Drug-induced cardiovascular adverse events are one of the leading causes of drug withdrawals from the market and of drug label restrictions.
-As a result, biopharmaceutical companies are keen to identify new drug candidates with a propensity to cause arrhythmias, or the heart to beat with an abnormal rhythm, early in the R&D cycle.
+As a result, it is essential to determine early in the R&D cycle whether new drug candidates have a propensity to cause arrhythmias.

-- Know about potential safety issues sooner: Enhanced QSAR models enable assessment of drug triggered ion channel current inhibition even when in vitro data are not available.
+Enhanced quantitative structure activity relationship (QSAR) models enable assessment of drug triggered ion channel current inhibition, even when in vitro data are not available

 - Account for inhibition of multiple ion channels

 - Comprehensive cardiac safety assessment: Use demographic, physiological, and genetic information to evaluate a drug’s risk of cardiac toxicity